 WE DON’T PROVIDE TOWELS.
 We really don’t, we’re not just saying that and in fact have a huge stash of them you can dip into.
 We don’t supply towels, if you want to dry yourself with a towel you’ll need to bring one.
 There is plenty of bracken you could pick and use for a real back to nature experience but really it would be better just to remember the towels.

 Obviously you will need one and possibly a back up trailer to get your family and all its stuff to Bradmoor, however you won’t be able to park it next to your woodland home.
-There is a parking area next to the woods but to get your kit into the woods we have a fleet of barrows and trolleys.
+There is only enough parking space for around 25 vehicles and there is a parking area next to the woods, but to get your kit into the woods we have a fleet of barrows and trolleys.
 We suggest making this part of the adventure and getting your children to help.
 This will help avoid a major family row, and a teenager locking themselves in the car, before you’ve even entered the woods.

 It is very easy to get disorientated and lost so really its best to stick to the paths which are all clearly marked and to pay attention to the maps of the site which are dotted around the place.
 Mercifully if you do get lost there is a good mobile signal so you can call your friends and get them to come and rescue you or talk you in.